 Once you pet has gone through the screening process to be a blood donor, the organization usually asks that you commit to a certain number of donations per year.

-You may be asked to fast your pet and then drop her off for a few hours while the blood is collected.
+You may be asked to fast your pet and then drop him or her off for a few hours while the blood is collected.
 Most dogs don’t need anesthesia, but some cats might.
 The whole process only takes 15 to 30 minutes, and is as safe as typical human blood donation.
 The staff will make sure your pet is calm, comfortable and ready to be sent home with a treat.

 In exchange for your kindness, the organization may provide your pet with free food, preventive medications, physical exams or other perks.
 Best of all, you’ll have the satisfaction of knowing you and your pet could help another dog or cat in need.
 And isn’t that what makes it worthwhile?